Corporate Legal

 4. Collegial discussions among all research personnel in a research unit should be held regularly to contribute to the scholarly efforts of group members and to provide informal review.

-5. A faculty member listed as the principal investigator or co-investigator should be able to verify the authenticity of all data or other factual information generated in his/her research.
+5. A faculty member listed as the principal investigator or co-investigator should be able to verify the authenticity of all data or other factual information generated in their research.

 F. Responsibilities of the College